kongware/ftor/README.md

 ## Currying

 All functions are manually curried in ftor.
-However, some uncurried versions are available, especially for non-commutative operations.
-The are marked with an trailing underscore in their name.
+However, operator functions, i.e. all first order functions are also provided in uncurried form.
+Such functions have a trailing underscore in their name.

+Usually higher order functions expect curried functions as arguments.
+To improve performance, iterative higher order functions exceptionally expect uncurried operator functions.

+## Augmented Built-ins

+ftor augments built-ins by utilizing `WeakMap`s.
+To use these augmented builtins on the calling side, each function must perform an additional lookup to retrieve the desired method.

+The following type classes (interfaces) are provided:

+* Bounded
+* Enum
+* Traversable
+* Iterable
+*

+## New types

+ftor introduces the following types:

+* Char

+Please note that in Javascript in place of the 0-tuple `null` (and `undefined`) is used as the unit type. `null` is a propper unit type, since it can be both, an argument and a property key.

 ## `Iterators` without observable mutations

-ftor uses an own `Iterator` implementation that avoids observable mutations and offers some nice extras like look ahead/behind.
-It is compatible with the ES2015 `Iterable` protocol.
+ftor contains its own `Iterator` implementation that avoids observable mutations and offers some nice extras like look ahead/behind.
+It is compatible with the ES2015 `Iterable` protocol though.

 ## Documentation